-- 2 ½ cups finely chopped parsley (divided)
+- 2 ½ cups finely chopped parsley, divided

 - 1 cup chopped onion

-- 2 cups frozen organic corn (thawed)
+- 2 cups frozen organic corn, thawed

 - Preheat the oven to 400 degrees.

 - Line a cookie sheet with parchment paper and arrange the frozen artichokes on top.
 Drizzle 1 teaspoon of oil on top of the frozen artichokes, season with salt and pepper to taste, and gently toss the artichokes.
-Roast for 30 minutes.

 - While the artichokes are roasting, rinse the shrimp with cool running water and pat very, very dry with paper towels.
 Season both sides of the shrimp with salt.

-- When the oil is hot, add the shrimp and cook, without flipping the shrimp, for exactly 60 seconds.
-Without touching the shrimp, add the minced garlic and cook for another 60 seconds.
+- When the oil is hot, add the shrimp and cook, without flipping the shrimp, for exactly 1 minute.
+Without touching the shrimp, add 2 tablespoons of the minced garlic and cook for another 60 seconds.